jsbuzz/jQuery_Q/README.md

 jQuery.Q
 ========

-Simple helper for handling promises in jQuery
+Simple helper for handling promises in jQuery - giving you powerful and useful tools and controls over workflows.

-Promise hell instead of callback hell...
+Working with a lot of async libraries and tools you can easily end up with a when-done hell instead of a callback hell.
+Pretty much like this:

 	function getFileContents(name) {
 		var dfd = new $.Deferred;